-Section 106 allocated 2020-2021
+Section 106 allocated 2021-2022

-- 3.4 In total, £7.211m of Section 106 contributions was allocated to projects in 2020-21.
+- 3.4 In total, £0.221m of Section 106 contributions was allocated to projects in 2021-22.
 Many contributions are fettered to specific projects in the agreement in any case, and therefore the allocation of those funds takes place automatically as soon as they are collected.
-Other contributions may be more generally identified as being for improvement of transport or education facilities, and therefore requires further allocation to specific projects.
+Other contributions may be more generally identified as being for improvement of transport or education facilities, and therefore require further allocation to specific projects.
 Sums are not necessarily allocated every year. - 3.5 Table 3.2 breaks the allocated Section 106 contributions down by type of infrastructure.
-The vast majority was allocated to a project to deliver new Council homes at Wensley Road.
+Only very limited amounts have been allocated during 2021-22.

-Table 3.2: Allocated Section 106 contributions 2020-21 by infrastructure type
+Table 3.2: Allocated Section 106 contributions 2021-22 by infrastructure type